gricard/gricard-blog/content/blog/0009_you_cant_run_naked/index.md

 **Sun**: Either light athletic sunglasses, or my running hat.

+**Cold**
-**Cold**: Depending on the temperature and wind, I'll either wear a full-on winter hat, or I may just toss on one of my gajillion Tough Mudder headbands to use as ear-warmers.
+- Depending on the temperature and wind, I'll either wear a full-on winter hat, or I may just toss on one of my gajillion Tough Mudder headbands to use as ear-warmers.
+- I also highly recommend a pair of wind-proof mittens for cold weather running.
+I usually only keep them on for a mile or two until my hands warm up all the way.
+I use [Sugoi Zap Wind Mitts](https://us-store.sugoi.com/products/u919100u-zap-wind-mitt)
+- And if you're looking for a light jacket, with a hood for rain, pockets for your mittens, and bright/reflective surface for night running, then check out the [Craft urban running jacket](https://www.craftsportswear.com/B2C%20-%20Craft/all-products-7a58fca3/clothes/jackets--vests/1906447-809926/)

 That's what I wear, but we're all different.
 Try out different clothing options.
 See what works for you.